Burgestrand/Hallon/README.markdown

 Code samples can be found under the `examples/` directory.
 An explanation on how to run them can be found on the [Hallon wiki on GitHub](https://github.com/Burgestrand/Hallon/wiki).

+### Contact details

+- __Got questions?__ Ask on the mailing list: <mailto:ruby-hallon@googlegroups.com> (<https://groups.google.com/d/forum/ruby-hallon>)
+- __Found a bug?__ Report an issue: <https://github.com/Burgestrand/Hallon/issues/new>
+- __Have feedback?__ I ❤ feedback!
+Please send it to the mailing list.

+If you for some reason cannot use the mailing list or GitHub issue tracker you may contact me directly.
+My email is found on [my GitHub profile](https://github.com/Burgestrand), and I’m also available as [@burgestrand on twitter](https://twitter.com/Burgestrand).

 Prerequisites
 -------------